by Linda Barth

 Jasmine smiles up at me.
 “I’ve only been to one so far, but they’re really great.
 William bakes a big cake, and the baby gets lots of gifts.
 Right, Sam?”

 “Yes, and it sort of makes it official that the baby is a member of our community.
 It’s so nice!”
 She frowns in concern.
-“But you need to be ready with a name really soon, Lena.”
+“So you really need to be ready with a name soon, Lena.”

 We’ll be at the dining chamber in another minute, so I hurry to ask before the pancakes lure the girls away.
 “How soon?”